tdwyer/rcdo/README.md

 -----------------------------------------

-`rcdo` is a /etc/rc.d service management program written in AWK and no more complicated the what is absolutely necessary.
+`rcdo` is a /etc/rc.d service management program written in `/bin/sh` and no more complicated the what is absolutely necessary.

 Features